henry-shen/links-typescript-api/README.md

 2. Start the server: ``yarn start``
 3. Hit the endpoints!

-With database
+With database:

 1. Install dependencies: ``yarn install``
-2. Standard PostgreSQL config already defined with host=127.0.0.1 and port=5432.
+2. Default PostgreSQL config already defined with host=127.0.0.1 and port=5432.
    If you are using different config to this, please update this in src/config.ts and src/database/create
 4. Update useMockDatabase to 'false' in src/config.ts
 3. Create the database: ``yarn db:create``
-4. Add users to the users table ``yarn add-users``
+4. Add users to the user table: ``yarn add-users``
 5. Start the server: ``yarn start-with-db``
 6. Hit the endpoints!